typeof(1:5)

 double data[]; /* flexible array member: the actual numbers */

 };The contiguous layout is why vectorized operations are fast.
-When R computes x + y, the C code walks two arrays of doubles in lockstep, reading from sequential memory addresses.
-Modern CPUs are optimized for sequential access: the hardware prefetcher loads the next cache line before you need it, and SIMD instructions can add multiple doubles in a single clock cycle.
+When R computes x + y, the C code walks two arrays of doubles in lockstep, reading from sequential memory addresses; modern CPUs are optimized for exactly this access pattern, with hardware prefetchers loading the next cache line before you need it and SIMD instructions adding multiple doubles in a single clock cycle.

 An integer vector (INTSXP) has the same layout but with int instead of double.
 A logical vector (LGLSXP) also uses int (not char), which is why logicals take 4 bytes per element, not 1.

-A character vector (STRSXP) is different.
-It is a vector of pointers to CHARSXP objects, where each CHARSXP holds an immutable C string.
+Character vectors are a different beast entirely.
+A STRSXP is a vector of pointers to CHARSXP objects, where each CHARSXP holds an immutable C string.
 R interns (deduplicates) these strings globally, so two identical strings share the same CHARSXP:

 a <- "hello"